Dummi26/old_mcdcbot/README.md

 If a player on the server sends a message, the bot will forward it to the **chat channel**.

 If a user sends a message to the **chat channel**, the bot will forward it to the server's chat using /tellraw (NOTE: this may be exploitable!)

+## Custom Server Type

+After `type=custom`,
+add indented lines to configure

+- name: the name of the custom server type
+- parser: the path to an executable file which will handle parsing the server's stdout
+- (optional) command-override: a command to be used instead of the default `java`

+Example config:

+    custom-test custom test server
+    type=custom
+      name=debug-to-chat
+      parser=/tmp/server/parser.mers
+    dir=/tmp/server
+    exec=server.jar
+    ram=1024

+The `parser=` executable file will be started with the server.
+Every time a line is read from the server, it will be sent to its stdin.
+Your program is then expected to reply with:

+- an empty line for no event
+- `j<username>` for join events
+- `l<username>` for leave events
+- `c<username>`, then `<message>` (2 lines) for chat messages

+All lines must be terminated by a newline character.

+For our example, the implementation is simply:

+    #!/usr/bin/env mers
+    loop {
+        line := read_line()
+        println("cserver log")
+        println(line)
+    }

+Now just `chmod +x` the script and you're ready to go!
+This will take the output from the server and send it to the chat channel as if it were player messages sent by a player named 'server log'.